rajrajeshwarigs/practicum/README.md

 - Plan_: Contains insurance plan information
 - Payer: Stores insurance payer details
 - CodeDescription: Contains procedure code information

-## Development

-The application includes logging for debugging purposes.
-When running in debug mode, detailed logs will be printed to the console.

 ## Troubleshooting